 How does the service work?

 Appointments are available at your GP Surgery.
 We can also visit housebound people in their own home.

 If you think the service may help you or someone you care for, or to find out more, please ask your Practice Receptionist.
 We also accept referrals from your GP, other members of your Practice team, community and district nursing teams and hospital discharge teams.

-After you have contacted us we will get in touch to arrange your appointment with one of our Practice Care Navigators.
+After you have contacted us we will get in touch to arrange your appointment with one of our Practice Link Workers.
 This will usually be at a local GP Surgery or we can arrange a home visit if needed.

 We will help you identify areas in your life where local activities and support could help you to feel better, more confident or more able to manage your current situation and health.

 - Explore what is important for you